-Wendy Haywood is responsible for scheduling the use of facilities after school hours.
-Contact Wendy Haywood (281) 229-7256 to request to use school facilities and to obtain information on the fees charged.
+Employees who wish to use district facilities after school hours must follow established procedures.
+Operations and Facilities is responsible for scheduling the use of facilities after school hours.
+Contact Wendy Haywood, Director of Custodial Services to request to use school facilities and to obtain information on the fees charged.